-D. In connection with the Land Conservation Commitment, Grantee has agreed to accept a perpetual conservation easement created pursuant to California Civil Code Section 815 et seq. (the "Conservation Easement") over a portion of the PG&E Watershed Lands that is to be retained by PG&E, consisting of approximately 325 acres of real property located in Madera County and Fresno County, State of California, as more particularly described in Exhibit A attached hereto and incorporated herein by reference (the "Property").
+D. In connection with the Land Conservation Commitment, Grantee has agreed to accept a perpetual conservation easement created pursuant to California Civil Code Section 815 et seq. (the "Conservation Easement") over a portion of the PG&E Watershed Lands that is being retained by PG&E consisting of approximately 241 acres of real property located in the County of Madera, State of California, as more particularly described in Exhibit A attached hereto and incorporated herein by reference (the "Property").